The Statistics and Data Science Fellows Program

 - creating workshops for the campus and Five College community about data wrangling, graphical displays, and reproducible analysis

-- providing statistical consulting support, under the direction of the Statistics faculty
+- providing statistics and data science consulting support, under the direction of the Statistics faculty

-- working on special projects (e.g. support for the sports analytics program, Institutional Research, or other College entities) under the direction of the Statistics faculty
+- working on special projects (e.g. support for the sports analytics program, Sustainability Office, Institutional Research, or other College entities) under the direction of the Statistics faculty

-The Fellows meet on a monthly basis with the Statistics faculty and staff from the Moss Quantitative Center for informal mentoring, review of issues and problems, training workshops, and to share updates on projects.
+The Fellows meet on a monthly basis with the Statistics faculty for informal mentoring, review of issues and problems, training workshops, and to share updates on projects.

 Fellows are selected from a competitive applicant pool.
-Requirements include completion of introductory and intermediate statistics, and general interest in pursuing statistics.
+Requirements include completion of introductory and intermediate statistics (STAT230) and data science (STAT231), and general interest in pursuing statistics.
 The major in statistics is not required.

 The inaugural year of the program was funded by the Dean of the Faculty.
 The program is now generously supported by the David and Jeanette Rosenblum Fund for Statistics and Data Science Fellows.